includeos/IncludeOS/README.md

 ### Getting started with IncludeOS development

-The [IncludeOS](https://www.includeos.org/) conan recipes are developed with [Conan version 1.8.4] (https://github.com/conan-io/conan/releases/tag/1.8.4) or newer.
+The [IncludeOS](https://www.includeos.org/) conan recipes are developed with [Conan version 1.12.3](https://github.com/conan-io/conan/releases/tag/1.12.3) or newer.

-If you want to install IncludeOS on your Linux/Mac OS you will need the latest version of conan (Conan version 1.12.3).
 For Mac OS ensure that you have a working installation of [brew](https://brew.sh/) to be able to install all dependencies.

 ##### Cloning the IncludeOS repository: